faizannaseerr/HuffmanCoding/README.md

 ## Running The Program

-File named main.py should be downloaded and then ran as usual for any python program (either through an IDE, or through the terminal/CMD from the same directory as where file is downloaded)
+File named [main] () should be downloaded and then ran as usual for any python program (either through an IDE, or through the terminal/CMD from the same directory as where file is downloaded)